telerik/xamarin-forms-docs/knowledge-base/datagrid-languages-not-rendered-properly-skia.md

 In order to workaround this you can use one of the following approaches:

-1. You can use a Template column.
+1. DataGrid Template column.
 For example, using a CellContentTemplate with a Label inside it.

 ```XAML
 <telerikDataGrid:DataGridTemplateColumn HeaderText="Name" >